oracle/graal/docs/reference-manual/embedding/embed-languages.md

 To disable this warning use the '--engine.WarnInterpreterOnly=false' option or the '-Dpolyglot.engine.WarnInterpreterOnly=false' system property.
 ```

-You may want to disable this message using the indicated options as an additional step.
+You can disable this message using the indicated options as an additional step.

-Removing these dependencies also automatically switches to the fallback engine in native-image builds.
+Removing these dependencies also automatically switches to the fallback engine in Native Image builds.

 ## Build Native Executables from Polyglot Applications

 Since GraalVM 23.1 no special configuration is required anymore to use [Native Image](../native-image/README.md) to build images with embedded polyglot language runtimes.
-Like any other Java dependency, the polyglot language jar files must be put on the class or module path when building the native image.
+Like any other Java dependency, the polyglot language JAR files must be put on the class or module path when building a native executable.
-Old options to configure native images for polyglot languages like `--language:js` or `--macro:truffle` were removed in 23.1 and are no longer supported.
+Obsolete `native-image` options for configuring polyglot languages, e.g., `--language:js` or `--macro:truffle`, were removed in GraalVM for JDK 21 and are no longer supported.
-We recommend the use of native-image [Maven](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html) and [Gradle](https://graalvm.github.io/native-build-tools/latest/gradle-plugin.html) plugins to configure your native-image builds.
+We recommend to use the [Maven](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html) or [Gradle](https://graalvm.github.io/native-build-tools/latest/gradle-plugin.html) Native Image plugins to configure your `native-image` builds.
-A sample Maven and Gradle configuration for native-image can be found in the [polyglot embedding demonstration repository](https://github.com/graalvm/polyglot-embedding-demo).
+A sample Maven and Gradle configuration for Native Image can be found in the [polyglot embedding demonstration repository](https://github.com/graalvm/polyglot-embedding-demo).

-Here is a Maven profile configuration that allows building native images:
+Here is a Maven profile configuration example:
 ```xml
 <profiles>
     <profile>